 - The implementation of best practice in relation to land-use assessment and decision making in the vicinity of airports. - Assurance of community safety and amenity near airports. - Better understanding and recognition of aviation safety requirements and aircraft noise impacts in land-use and related planning decisions. - The provision of greater certainty and clarity for developers and land owners. - Improvements to regulatory certainty and efficiency. - The publication and dissemination of information on best practice in land use and related planning that supports the safe and efficient operation of airports.

 The Safeguarding Framework provides the opportunity for improvements in consistent planning outcomes across jurisdictions, and to improve the safety and viability of operations at Australian airports.
-The Framework consists of:
+It includes information to guide government depaertments in regulating and managing: